Reviews You Can Rely On

 As the ARC gracefully crams as much function as possible into its chassis, the Leatherman Skeletool CX is its antithesis.
 The Skeletool aims for maximum utility from fewer individual tools, making it more comfortable to carry - it is much less noticeable in your pocket or clipped to your belt as an everyday option.
 The couple features included with the Skeletool render it arguably more usable and cleaner than a more cluttered multi-tool, and being from Leatherman, it boasts high-quality materials and a solid build.

-The few tools it includes — an upgraded steel blade, good pliers, screwdrivers, and a bottle opener — are the most often used by the average user, and this tool gets them all right.
-But that's it; if you're seeking all the functionality possible, you'll be let down with this stripped-down model.
-Our biggest complaint is, again, with the bit driver in the same squashed bit format as most of LM's offerings these days.
-With the Skeletool CX, Leatherman could have easily included a standard 1/4 inch bit driver.
-Still, we have tested this model for over four years, and it has slowly grown on us.
-Thus, the Skeletool is our top recommendation for a portable, daily multi-tool to leave clipped on your person at all times.
-With just a little higher price tag, the Leatherman Wave+ offers a bit more functionality than the Skeletool CX, or for a lower price option, you could try the modest, but functional SOG PowerAssist.
+The few tools it includes — an upgraded steel blade, good pliers, screwdrivers, and a bottle opener — are the most often used by the average user, and this device gets them all right.
+But that's it; if you want all the functionality possible, this stripped-down model may disappoint.
+If you can spend just a bit more, the Leatherman Wave+ offers more functionality than the Skeletool CX, or for a lower price option, check out the modest but functional SOG PowerAssist.
+Our main gripe is, again, with the bit driver in the same squashed bit format as most of LM's offerings these days.
+Leatherman could have easily included a standard 1/4 inch bit driver on the Skeletool CX.
+Still, after testing this model for over four years, it has slowly grown on us.
+The Skeletool is our first pick for a portable, daily multi-tool to leave clipped on your person at all times.

 Read more: Leatherman Skeletool CX review